Self-Healing Production Agent¶

 Without this gate, the loop generates unbounded fix PRs on an unfixable regression, consuming tokens and polluting the PR queue.
 The same principle underlies per-tool circuit breakers; here it applies at the fix-dispatch level.

-Human Gate¶
+Human gate¶

 Fix PRs go to human review; no auto-merge without approval.
 This is a structural requirement, not a configuration option.
 The fix agent operates on a branch, leaving main unchanged until a human confirms — consistent with rollback-first design.